 A lot of analysts in our space are saying that security analytics products are second generation SIEMs.
 We disagree.
 A Security Analytics product can do a lot of what a SIEM can do, but it does a whole lot more.
 It not only looks at activities, it also looks at access.
-It has the ability to help facilitate risk based orchestration within an organization.
-It applies different levels of controls and provides risk scores and other opportunities to make business decisions.
+Additionally, it has the ability to help facilitate risk based orchestration within an organization.
+Above all, it applies different levels of controls and provides risk scores and other opportunities to make business decisions.

 Our competitors are touting their platforms as “next generation SIEMs”.
 Some are going as far as saying they are the next Splunk.
 What we’re hearing from our customers and our advisory board is “We don’t need another SIEM.
 We have a SIEM.
 It’s not adding the value we need.
 We want an analytics product.”

 Gurucul is laser focused on behavior based security analytics.
 When you hear our messaging, you’ll hear us talking more and more about security analytics and behavior analytics.
 We are purposely not positioning our product as a SIEM – to the dismay of some analysts.

 We think it’s important to understand the differences between a SIEM and a Security Analytics product.
 There are many…

 When we think about a SIEM, we think about a product that allows companies to write rules and queries to go out and get specific data.
 You have to know what you’re looking for.
 What about the unknowns?

 Gurucul’s analytics is powered by over 1000 robust machine learning models built by data scientists.
 Our competitors use signatures, patterns, rules and policies which can only detect known behavior patterns.
 Our models go beyond detecting known or common patterns, so you can detect unknown threats.
 Rules don’t find the deviation in patterns.